 If you have been to past BGI 2 seminars and feel like the Sagittal system has never really gelled for you, I believe you.
 We are going to change that.

-Thank you for your commitment to evolving the future chiropractic,
+Please and Thank you in advance for your commitment to, “evolving the future chiropractic®,“

 Amy Burke, D.C.